100 Sights in New York, United States (with Map and Images)

 The Brooklyn Museum is an art museum in the New York City borough of Brooklyn.
 At 560,000 square feet (52,000 m2), the museum is New York City's second largest and contains an art collection with around 500,000 objects.
 Located near the Prospect Heights, Crown Heights, Flatbush, and Park Slope neighborhoods of Brooklyn, the museum's Beaux-Arts building was designed by McKim, Mead & White.

 The Prison Ship Martyrs' Monument is a war memorial at Fort Greene Park, in the New York City borough of Brooklyn.
 It commemorates more than 11,500 American prisoners of war who died in captivity aboard sixteen British prison ships during the American Revolutionary War.
 The remains of a small fraction of those who died on the ships are interred in a crypt beneath its base.
-The ships included HMS Jersey, Scorpion, Hope, Falmouth, Stromboli, Hunter, and others.
+The sixteen ships included HMS Jersey, HMS Scorpion, Good Hope, Falmouth, Stromboli and Hunter.

 Van Cortlandt Park is a 1,146-acre (464 ha) park located in the borough of the Bronx in New York City.
 Owned by the New York City Department of Parks and Recreation, it is managed with assistance from the Van Cortlandt Park Alliance.
 The park, the city's third-largest, was named for the Van Cortlandt family, which was prominent in the area during the Dutch and English colonial periods.